ibm-build-lab/cloud-pak-sandboxes/scripts/iaf/README.md

 ### 1. Set Pull Secrets

-Copy the _template-iafenv.config to iafenv.config and set the required values.
+Copy the `_template-iafenv.config` file to `iafenv.config` and set the required values.
 Then run these commands:

 ```bash
 source ./iafenv.config